miriam-lau/Lullaby/README.md

 ## Technology
-Lullaby is a website created using JavaScript, HTML adn CSS.
+Lullaby is a website created using JavaScript, HTML and CSS.
 Additional frontend technologies include:
-- Buzz JavaScript Library:
+- Buzz: A JavaScript library for playing sounds on the website.
-- Anime.js: Animations were created using anime.js and the star burst was modified from Alex Zaworski (http://codepen.io/alexzaworski/pen/mEkvAG).
+- Anime.js: Animations were created using anime.js and the star burst was modified from Alex Zaworski.
 - Sound Fonts: Grand piano music notes were created by jobro (www.freesound.org).
 - Youtube: Source for song notes.